 On select dates from January 15 through 25, visitors to the Skirball will be able to experience Forest, For the Trees, a unique and beautiful installation by local collective Yarn Bombing Los Angeles (YBLA) and the Arroyo Arts Collective.
 YBLA have been creating public art with fabric in Los Angeles for a number of years—from community projects to guerilla “bombs”—in locations all over town.
 Perhaps you’ve seen a parking meter wearing a sweater or a museum façade covered in afghans?
 I sat down with Carol Zou, YBLA’s self-described “head poncho,” to discuss this whimsical environmental installation that will live (and grow!) in our Family Art Studio for a brief but lively and colorful period.

+What exactly is a yarn bomb?
 Yarn bombing is a form of self-initiated public art using knitting or crochet.
 A yarn bomb transforms any item in a dull, drab environment by wrapping it in a colorful crocheted or knitted yarn piece.

+What is it about working with yarn, felt, and other fiber-based materials that appeals to people?
+It seems like, right now, people of all ages and stripes are knitting or doing needlepoint and macramé.
+Are we just in the midst of a crafty era or is there something about these practices that appeals to people universally?
 There’s a couple of answers to this question, and I think it all has to do with the tension between tradition and technology.
 With the rise of a digital and virtual world, people are starting to become nostalgic for activities that involve working with their hands in a tactile way.
 Working with traditional technologies such as knitting or crocheting is also a response to the development of new technologies—an individual, handcrafted object becomes really special in this age of mass production.
 Additionally, people participate in knitting and crocheting in order to connect to past generations.
 During our workshops, people inevitably start talking about their grandmother or their aunt who did this type of work.
 If we look at this trend as a larger metaphor, I would say the renewed interest in fiber arts is about people’s ability to find their personal identity in a hyper-digitized world through connecting to their family traditions and handcrafting an individual object.